Finding the balance between economic interests and ecological footprints

 Exemplary Projects and References:

 ➢ Power to the People (2010-2016): An advocacy project by the WFC that ran for several years to help accelerate the deployment of renewable energy in African countries.
-This project included policy research (Link to the publication), public engagement elements and alliance building Link.
+This project included policy research, public engagement elements and alliance building.
+Link

 ➢ International Expert Commission on Cities and Climate Change (2009-2011): An international group of 40 climate experts, renowned architects, urban planners and policymakers that worked for some three years on a new role model for sustainable cities.
 This resulted in the 'regenerative city' concept which has become official UN language.
 It's one out nine key recommendations by the UN lead World Urban Campaign. the concept of a Regenerative City suggests that cities constantly regenerate the resspurces they absorb.
 Link